StratifyLabs/StratifyDocs/docs/Guide-Stratify-OS.md

 ### Stratify OS MCU Library

 The mcu specific libraries provide low level abstraction at the chip level.
-BSP drivers use the MCU libraries to provide access to hardware.
+OS drivers use the MCU libraries to provide access to hardware.

-For example, the BSP includes a table of devices with entries like this:
+For example, the OS package includes a table of devices with entries like this:

 ```c
 DEVFS_DEVICE("spi0", mcu_spi, 0, 0, 0, 0666, USER_ROOT, S_IFCHR)
 ```

-The line above means that "/dev/spi0" will use the "mcu_spi" driver on port 0 with no default configuration provided, with access permissions 0666, root ownership, and character device.
+The line above means that "/dev/spi0" will use the "mcu_spi" driver on port 0 with no default configuration provided, with access permissions `0666`, root ownership, and character device.

-For the BSP to build correctly, the MCU library must implement the following functions:
+For the OS package to build correctly, the MCU library must implement the following functions:

 ```c
 int mcu_spi_open(const devfs_handle_t * handle);